nulmer-student/crawler/README.md

 # Crawler

-This tool allows a user-supplied code to be run on a large number of GitHub repositories.
+This tool allows user-supplied code to be run on a large number of GitHub repositories.

 ## Building The Crawler